Links 2001: Reception

 Links 2001 received "generally favorable reviews" according to Metacritic.
 Critics considered it an improvement over its predecessors, including Links LS 2000.
 Some considered it the best golf simulation available, while others felt that PGA Championship Golf 2000 was a superior game.
 Keith Pullin of PC Zone wrote that "only the most loyal of Links fans will actually notice any difference" between Links 2001 and its predecessors.

 The graphics were generally praised and considered the best in the Links series up to that time.
 Stephen Poole of GameSpot called it the best-looking golf simulation available at the time.
-However, IGN's Dan Adams considered the graphics and the golfer animations to be lifeless.
+However, IGNs Dan Adams considered the graphics and the golfer animations to be lifeless.
 Eurogamer stated that the golfers were "superbly done," but that they "can appear a little false and fuzzy around the edges when set against some of the course backgrounds."
 Alan Lackey of Computer Games Magazine stated that the golfers "look more natural to their surroundings and no longer have the appearance of being pasted into the scene."

 The inclusion of a long-awaited course designer was praised and viewed as a significant addition to the series, although some critics noted its complexity.
 Michael L. House of AllGame wrote that "the ludicrously uninformative and hopelessly inept documentation in the manual and online instructional help doesn't remotely provide enough data for the casual gamer to even begin to complete a playable course within a reasonable time period."
 However, Steve Brown of PC Gamer felt that the course designer was easy to use.